Skip to Content

 deviled eggs on a white plate on a white marble counter

-The deviled egg can be traced back to ancient Rome, where boiled eggs were seasoned with spicy sauces and served as a starter meal during gatherings and feasts.
+The history of deviled egg can be traced back to ancient Rome, where boiled eggs were seasoned with spicy sauces and served as a starter meal during gatherings and feasts.

 Recipes for hard-boiled eggs stuffed with herbs, cheese, and raisins can be found in the cookery texts of medieval European cuisine.